MicrosoftDocs/architecture-center/docs/example-scenario/wvd/multi-forest.md

 # Multiple AD forests architecture with Windows Virtual Desktop

 Many organizations desire to leverage Windows Virtual Desktop (WVD) and create environments with multiple on-premises Active Directory forests.
-This article expands on the architecture described in the [WVD at enterprise scale article](./windows-virtual-desktop.md) and helps understand how multiple domains and WVD can be integrated in a workload, using [Active Directory Domain Services or AD DS](https://docs.microsoft.com/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
+This article expands on the architecture described in the [WVD at enterprise scale article](./windows-virtual-desktop.md) and helps understand how multiple domains and WVD can be integrated in a workload, using [Active Directory Domain Services (AD DS)](https://docs.microsoft.com/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).

 The following are some relevant use cases for this architecture: